rust-lang/book/second-edition/src/ch18-00-patterns.md

 whole pattern, this pattern effectively means "bind everything to the variable `x`, whatever the value is."

-To see the pattern matching aspect of `let` a bit more clearly, consider this code where we're destructuring a tuple:
+To see the pattern matching aspect of `let` a bit more clearly, consider Listing 18-4 where we're using a pattern with `let` to destructuring a tuple:

 ```rust
 let (x, y, z) = (1, 2, 3);
 ```

+<span class="caption">Listing 18-4: Using a pattern to destructure a tuple and
+create 3 variables at once</span>

 Here, we have a tuple that we're matching against a pattern.
-Rust will compare the value `(1, 2, 3)` to the pattern `(x, y, z)`, and see that the value matches the pattern.
+Rust will compare the value `(1, 2, 3)` to the pattern `(x, y, z)` and see that the value matches the pattern.
 In this case, it will bind `1` to `x`, `2` to `y`, and `3` to `z`.
 You can think of this tuple pattern as nesting three individual variable patterns inside of it.

+We saw another example of destructuring a tuple in Chapter 16, Listing 16-6, where we destructured the return value of `mpsc::channel()` into the `tx` (transmitter) and `rx` (receiver) parts.

 ### Function Parameters

 Similarly to `let`, function parameters can also be patterns.
-This code declaring a function named `foo` that takes one parameter named `x` of type `i32` should look familiar:
+The code in Listing 18-5 declaring a function named `foo` that takes one parameter named `x` of type `i32` should look familiar:

 ```rust
 fn foo(x: i32) {